UtrechtUniversity/yoda/docs/development/setting-up-development-environment.md

-datamanager         | Datamanager of the research groups technicaladmin      | Technical administrator with rodsadmin access functionaladminpriv | User with certain admin rights: ability to create / delete groups, access to administration module
+datamanager         | Datamanager of the research groups technicaladmin      | Technical administrator with rodsadmin access functionaladminpriv | User with certain admin rights: ability to create / delete groups, access to administration module projectmanager      | Project manager in the [Data Request module](../design/overview/data-requests.md) dacmember           | Data Access Committee member in the [Data Request module](../design/overview/data-requests.md)

 Password for all test users is `test`.

 In research group `research-initial` a folder `testdata` is created with some example data.

+See also the [Group Manager documentation](../design/overview/group-manager.md) for additional information about these roles.

 # Surf development environment